Inspection outcome: Standards met

 Principle 3.
 Premises

 The premises are suitable for the pharmacy’s services.
-The pharmacist sometimes uses a private room for conversations with people.
-Other people cannot overhear these conversations.
+The pharmacy has suitable facilities for people to have conversations with team members in private.
 The pharmacy is secure when closed.

 Principle 4.
 Services, including medicines management